lfendy-vim/vim_talk/presentation/vimdeck.md

 ## All you need is VIM

-By Liauw Fendy and Aaron Edwards
+By Liauw Fendy and Nhong (Anuchit Prasertsang)

 # Vim-ja mantras